Are you wasting your life without even knowing it? Let’s find out.

 ABOUT THE AUTHOR

-Simone Smith is a writer at Online Courses Australia, where she often shares her stories about personal growth, self-studying and business development.
+Simone Smith is a writer who often shares her stories about personal growth, self-studying and business development.
 Personally, Simone is a staunch advocate of a healthy work-life balance, as she believes it is the key to happiness in life.

 Copyright © 2017 Learning Mind.
 All rights reserved.
 For permission to reprint,